ngjunsiang/laymansguide-src/issue009/issue009.md

 **Next few issues:** What’s the difference between HTTP and HTTPS?
 How do websites actually know if you are really you and not someone pretending to be you?

 **Sometime in the future:** What is:

 - a specification?
 [Issue 6,8]
 - a cookie?
 [Issue 8]
 - a cache?
 [Issue 8]
 - XSS?
 [Issue 8]
 - a CDN?
 [Issue 8]
 - Unicode?
 And what does it have to do with emoji?
 [Issue 8]

+We spent three bite-sized issues just talking about HTTP requests, responses, and their headers.
+Was it too much info?
+Too dry?
+Hit ‘Reply’ and let me know what you liked and what you didn’t :)